Poetry workshop: intensive

 How will I be taught, and will there be any work outside the class?

-You will be taught through a mix of short writing activities and feedback sessions.
+You will be taught online through a mix of short writing activities and feedback sessions.
 You will be expected to provide poems for regular critique and to read the work of other poets outside class in preparation for each session.

 Are there any other costs?
 Is there anything I need to bring?